r-c-f/waynergy/README.md

 # waynergy

-An unspeakably-horrible implementation of a synergy client for wlroots compositors.
-Based on the upstream uSynergy library (modified for more protocol support).
-Not ready for primetime (by any means) but maybe useful to somebody
+An implementation of a synergy client for wlroots compositors.
+Based on the upstream uSynergy library (heavily modified for more protocol support and a bit of paranoia).

 ## Getting started